OrpheusGr/DuckHunt-IRC/README.md

   - !ducklines N  (sets the amount of lines a duck will spawn at to N lines.
 If no parameter is sent, it shows the current setting)
   - !misschance 0-100 (sets the chance of missing a shot or a.. befriending)
   - !duckdown (kills the bot)

+- Extra feats
+  - NickServ identification
+  - You can have the duck fly away after a period of time you choose